Advocacy | Nonprofit Organizations | Religion | Legends

 Education: University of Michigan (MA), University of Michigan Law School (JD)

 Nathaniel Q. Smith

 Partnership for Southern Equity

-Nathaniel Smith founded and serves as chief equity officer of the Partnership for Southern Equity, which promotes racial equity and shared prosperity for all.
+Nathaniel Smith founded and serves as chief equity officer of the Partnership for Southern Equity, which promotes racial equity and shared prosperity for all in metropolitan Atlanta and the American South.
 PSE focuses on energy equity, economic inclusion, and equitable development, and created the South’s first equity-mapping tool, the Metro Atlanta Equity Atlas.
 PSE led a coalition of diverse stakeholders to support a $13 million transit referendum that expanded MARTA into a new county for the first time in 45 years.
-PSE continues to support the equity ecosystem through the Covid-19 pandemic through its Covid-19 Rapid Relief Fund.
-The fund distributed $100,000 to more than 20 organizations through an initial investment from the Community Foundation for Greater Atlanta and the United Way of Greater Atlanta and has now grown to more than $400,000.
+PSE continues to support the racial equity ecosystem through the Covid-19 pandemic with its Covid-19 Rapid Relief Fund.
+The fund distributed more than $600,000 to more than 30 organizations through an initial investment from the Community Foundation for Greater Atlanta and the United Way of Greater Atlanta.

 Education: Morehouse College, New School (MS)

 New Georgia Project

 Nsé Ufot is the CEO of the New Georgia Project, a statewide effort to register all eligible, unregistered Georgians of color.
 By 2019, the group had registered almost half a million Georgians in all 159 of the state’s counties.
 Previously, Ufot worked as assistant executive director for the Canadian Association of University Teachers—Canada’s largest faculty union—and for the American Association of University Professors, where she was a senior lobbyist and government relations officer.
 A naturalized citizen, Ufot was born in Nigeria and raised in southwest Atlanta.